• Skip to primary navigation

 7. When set the cheesecakes should still jiggle but not look wet.

-8. Remove the cheesecakes from the water bath and set on a cooling rack to cool for an hour.
+8. Remove the cheesecakes from the water bath and set them on a cooling rack to cool for an hour.

 9. Freeze the cheesecakes for at least 3 hours until firmly set.